michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0155.md

 - adj: serving for wages in a foreign army
 - v: work independently and on temporary contracts rather than for a long-term employer
 ### Family
-freelance: freelanced, freelancer, freelances, freelancing+;freelancer: freelancers
+- freelance: freelanced, freelancer, freelances, freelancing+
+- freelancer: freelancers
 ### Examples
 - Freelance criminal hackers may also be getting nervous.
 - He hopes maybe it’ll help him get freelance work, says Barker.